 Nearly all of the buildings in the proposed Conservation Area were built as family houses or as small hotels or guest houses in the late 1860s and early 1870s.
-The Depository, a large brick building of c1900 is the only other non-residential buildings in the Conservation Area.
+Whilst one hotel appears to remain, namely No. 27 Ethelbert Road, it looks almost exactly the same as its neighbours.
+The Depository, a large brick building of c1900, and the Baptist Church, a small chapel of 1914, are the only other non-residential buildings in the Conservation Area.